shrutisankolli/Final-project/README.md

 We are going to use pseudo-random number generator for the following variables:
 1. Market return for the said stock
 2. Money re-invested in the stock per year

+### Instructions to use the program:
+1. Provide the following user Inputs:
+a.
+Ticker name [Valid tickers are AAPL, GOOG, IBM etc]
+b.
+The no of years you wish to invest
+c.
+The initial investment amount
+d.
+The target amount you wish to achieve.

+2. The program will fetch the ticker price for the past 1 year and compute a base return rate and colatility rate.

+3. The program will then generate Monte Carlo simulations for 'n' no of years.

+4. It will generate the following outputs:
+a.
+Probability of reaching the target amount starting with inital amount in t years.
+b.
+Distribution of the Monte Carlo returns for the last year of the time duration.

 ## Sources Used:
 https://www.investopedia.com/articles/07/montecarlo.asp